LucasXu0/document/AppFlowy Editor Design Document 176138eeaa3e4fde9298db9c2363da00.md

 }
 ```

+#### Image and Text Node Example

-In the following figure, for example, there is an image node and a text node in the document.
+In the following figure, there is an image node and a text node in the document.

 ![Image and Text Node Example](AppFlowy%20Editor%20Design%20Document%20176138eeaa3e4fde9298db9c2363da00/Untitled%201.png)